Garner412/phase-0-gps-1/awesome_page.md

 # Mad Markdown Skillz

 ```
-this is our first GPS session.
+this is our second GPS session.
 ```

 1. **Git**